What is Exotic Option?

 #5 – Barrier Options

 These need activation triggers.
 There is a predetermined price level, and if the underlying reaches this point even once during the lifetime of the option, they get activated.
-After they are activated, they can be exercised if favorable to the long party; otherwise, they expire worthlessly.
+After they are activated, they can be exercised if favourable to the long party; otherwise, they expire worthlessly.
 There are many more of these; however, developing a comprehensive list is not a mean task considering that newer contracts emerge frequently.

 As such contracts are customized, there can’t be a complete laundry list of the feature because options with newer features emerge every now and then.
 However, a few of the feature can be elaborated upon to get the idea of the same:

 - Can have Multiple Underlying: An exotic option may be tied to multiple underlying assets, and therefore their profitability will depend on the performance of all these assets and their performance